ejdostal/ejdostal/README.md

 Hi!
 I'm Erica, an aspiring business intelligence analyst with experience on more than 7 technical projects.
 My skills include business analytics, data visualization, storytelling, Google Sheets, SQL, Tableau, and Power BI.
 I am eager to leverage my data and visualization skills in the professional sphere to help drive growth and boost sales.

 Currently, I am working on honing my skills with data by improving past projects, exploring new ones, and participating in externships, internships and data hackathons.
-My previous experience in both teaching and graphic design has helped me develop my communication, analytical, creative, and problem-solving skills.
+My experience in both teaching and graphic design has helped me develop my communication, analytical, creative, and problem-solving skills.

 In 2023, I enrolled in the TripleTen 4-month Business Intelligence Analytics program.
 The curriculum covered advanced spreadsheets (Google Sheets), data visualization (Tableau, Power BI), SQL (Postgres), and more.
 It also involved numerous practical projects.